DreamCodes4Life/OpenUSDFundamentals/README.md

 </td>
 </table>

-Notes:
-•	A prim can inherit from any prim that is neither a descendant nor ancestor of itself, regardless of the prim’s specifier or type.
+A prim can inherit from any prim that is neither a descendant nor ancestor of itself, regardless of the prim’s specifier or type.

-•	The key difference between references and inherits is that references fully encapsulate their targets, and therefore “disappear” when composed through another layer of referencing, whereas the relationship between inheritors and their inherits target remains “live” through arbitrary levels of referencing.
+The key difference between references and inherits is that references fully encapsulate their targets, and therefore “disappear” when composed through another layer of referencing, whereas the relationship between inheritors and their inherits target remains “live” through arbitrary levels of referencing.

-#### <ins>Instancing:</ins>
+#### <ins>Instancing</ins>

 Instancing in USD is a feature that allows many instances of “the same” object to share the same representation (composed prims) on a UsdStage.
 Instances can be overridden in stronger layers, so it is possible to “break” an instance when necessary, if it must be uniquified.